-1. The Developer must carry out any rehabilitation of the Property in compliance with the rehabilitation standards in the Authority's substantial amendment and in accordance with applicable laws, codes, and other requirements relating to housing safety, quality, and habitability.

-- 2. The Developer agrees that any housing on the Property must meet all applicable local codes, ordinances and zoning ordinances in effect at the time of project completion.
+- 1. The Developer must carry out any rehabilitation of the Property in compliance with the rehabilitation standards in the Authority's substantial amendment and in accordance with applicable laws, codes, and other requirements relating to housing safety, quality, and habitability. - 2.
+The Developer agrees that any housing on the Property must meet all applicable local codes, ordinances and zoning ordinances in effect at the time of project completion.
 In the absence of local code, housing must at a minimum meet the Council of American Building Officials (CABO) or one of the three model codes (Uniform Building Code (ICBO), National Building Code (BOCA), Standard Southern Building Code (SBCCI)). - 3.
-The Developer agrees that any residential structures are subject to HUD Lead-Based Paint Regulations at 24 CFR 570.487 or 24 CFR 570.608, and 24 CFR Part 35, Subparts A, B, J, K, and R, and EPA's Renovation, Repair, and Painting Rule 40 CFR Part 745. - 4.
+The Developer must ensure that any housing on the Property is in compliance with all applicable State and local housing quality standards and code requirements.
+If there are no such standards, the housing must meet the housing quality standards in 24 CFR 982.401 for the entire length of the affordability period described in this Agreement. - 4.
+The Developer agrees that any residential structures are subject to HUD Lead-Based Paint Regulations at 24 CFR 570.487 or 24 CFR 570.608, and 24 CFR Part 35, Subparts A, B, J, K, and R, and EPA's Renovation, Repair, and Painting Rule 40 CFR Part 745. - 5.
 The Developer must work with any household that includes a person with disabilities to provide accessibility modifications required under the policy of reasonable accommodations and reasonable modifications.
+The housing must meet the accessibility requirements at 24 CFR part 8, which implements Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+794).
+Covered multifamily dwellings, as defined at 24 CFR 100.201, must also meet the design and construction requirements at 24 CFR 100.205, which implement the Fair Housing Act (42 U.S.C.
+3601-3619).
+The Fair Housing Act requires that all multi-family dwellings must meet the design and construction requirements at 24 CFR 100.205.
+Refer to CABO/ANSI section A117.1 for specific requirements.
+Some of these requirements are described below.